alexfernandez/testing/README.md

 ### Compatibility

+Version 3 is an ES6 module, and should be used at least with Node.js v16 or later.
-Versions 2 and later should be used at least with Node.js v8 or later:
+Versions 2 should be used at least with Node.js v8 or later.

+* Node.js v16 or later, ES module: ^3.0.0.
 * Node.js v8 or later: ^2.0.0.
 * Node.js v6 or earlier: ^1.1.0.